Your #1 Ferry travel and route comparison guide. Currently in-depth guides and maps for 729 ferry routes in 66 countries.

 Frequently Asked Questions

-Yes there is a ferry from Travemunde (North Germany) to Helsinki.
-This is a relatively long crossing but it brings you directly from Germany to the Finnish capital of Helsinki.
-In about 30 hours you'll be crossing over 1000 kms.
+Yes, there is a ferry from Travemunde (North Germany) to Helsinki.
+This is a relatively long crossing, but it brings you directly from Germany to the Finnish capital of Helsinki.
+In about 30 hours, you'll be crossing over 1000 km.

-If you want to travel to Finland by ferry from Sweden then you have 2 routes to choose from.
+If you want to travel to Finland by ferry from Sweden, you have two routes.
 You can sail from Stockholm to either Helsinki or Turku.
 The shortest connection in terms of hours is the ferry to Turku.
-On this route you'll make a stopover in Mariehamn.
+On this route, you'll make a stopover in Mariehamn.

 This is the most frequent ferry to Helsinki: the Tallinn-Helsinki ferry.
 With up to 13 sailings each day it is one of the busiest ferry routes in Northern Europe.